Blog

 Of survey respondents, 68% were discouraged from visiting a restaurant by a bad website, and 62% were discouraged from ordering delivery or takeout.

 Encouraging customers to stay at a restaurant longer is one of the most straightforward ways to improve sales.
-Customers who have a reason to stay will often order more drinks, desserts, and other menu items.
-This can not only improve your bottom line but also foster customer loyalty.
+Customers who have a reason to stay often order more drinks, desserts, and other menu items.
+This not only improves your bottom line but also fosters customer loyalty.

 Cultivate a welcoming, engaging atmosphere with comfortable seating, soft lighting, intentional decor, and a playlist that fits your brand.
 Offer free Wi-Fi and ensure wait staff frequently refills water glasses and soft drinks.
 A welcoming ambiance and exceptional service can promote a sense of belonging, encouraging customers to stay longer.